* Japan minister suggests yen has weakened enough

 the program began has raised at least some chance the Fed could

-start to ratchet back its buying as early as next month.
-The
+ratchet back its buying as early as next month.
+The central bank

-central bank next meets to debate U.S. monetary policy on June
+next meets to debate policy on June 18-19.

-a session low of 102.16, according to Reuters data.
-Last Friday,
+a low of 102.16, according to Reuters data.
+Last Friday, the

-The Bank of Japan, which begins a two-day meeting on
+The BOJ, which begins a two-day meeting on Tuesday, is

-Tuesday, is expected to keep policy unchanged but could tinker
+expected to keep policy unchanged but could tinker with its

-with its bond-buying plan to curb a recent rise in Japanese
+bond-buying plan to curb a recent rise in Japanese yields.

-yields.
-Analysts said the yen looked set to resume its recent
+Analysts said the yen looked set to resume weakening as Tokyo

 "Any dip in dollar/yen toward 101 or 102 yen is a buy as